GENERAL RULES AND LICENSING

 Food and Drugs

-(3) A person has received training in the administration of emergency use of oxygen if the person has completed a course in emergency medical procedures that includes the use of emergency oxygen at a chiropractic college or otherwise can demonstrate familiarity with the protocols for emergency oxygen use.
+(3) A person has received training in the administration of emergency use of oxygen if the person has completed a course in emergency medical procedures that includes the use of emergency oxygen at a chiropractic college (or a qualified post graduate education provider), or otherwise can demonstrate familiarity with the protocols for emergency oxygen use.

 Stat.
 Auth.: ORS 684